 For specific inquiries contact email@example.com

-The Customs Service reports that all customs offices, with the exception of Drammen, are still open.
+The Customs Service reports that all customs offices, with the exception of Drammen and Fredrikstad, are still open.

 The border with Sweden is also open to normal traffic.
 The border with Russia is still open on the Norwegian side, but Norwegian citizens are therefore not allowed to enter Russia.
-On Norwegian side, there are at the moment no particular regulations related to freight forwarding and import/export are running as normal.
+On the Norwegian side, no special measures have been introduced related to cross-border crossing.
+There are also no restrictions on e-commerce.

-Also our Government says; Shipping to Norway is important to ensure that we still have sufficient supplies of necessary goods, such as food, medicines and other products.
+The government also says: Goods transport to Norway is important in order to make sure that we still have sufficient supplies of necessary goods, such as food, medicines and other products.
 All transport of goods, imports and exports, which does not involve the carriage of passengers, shall be carried as normal by road, train, ship and aircraft.
 Airports, ports and border crossings are kept open for such traffic.
 All customs offices maintain (as far as possible) their capacity in the freight forwarding and the possibility of controlling the flow of goods.

 Also note that a provisional customs regulation was adopted on 19 March that applies to business operators using direct driving.
 The deadline for submitting a completed declaration is extended from 10 to 30 days.
 Furthermore, recipients of goods can more easily dispose of uncollected goods when this is necessary for security of supply.